Witham to Maldon branch line: Maldon and Braintree authorised

 Plans were formulated and deposited in 1845 and, in the 1846 parliamentary session, the bill for the Maldon, Witham and Braintree Railway was passed, gaining royal assent as the Maldon, Witham and Braintree Railway Act 1846 (9 & 10 Vict. c. lii) on 18 June; share capital was £200,000.

 The act authorised construction of a double track railway from Maldon to Braintree by way of Heybridge, Langford, Wickham Bishops, Witham Faulkbourne, White Notley and Bulford.

 The ECR had agreed the use of Witham station by MW&BR trains.
 The Eastern Counties Railways, controlled by George Hudson, saw the strategic advantage of the branches and, on 10 September 1846, the ECR offered to purchase the unconstructed railway for £6,300 with a bonus of 10 shillings per share.
 The MW&BR board considered this offer on 18 September 1846 and determined to accept it.
 The ECR takeover proceeded and was authorised by the Eastern Counties Railway (Maldon, Witham, and Braintree) Act 1847 (10 & 11 Vict. c. xcii) of 2 July 1847.

 In March 1847, a contract for construction of the railway was awarded to Thomas Jackson of Pimlico.
-The ECR allowed planned improvements to the River Blackwater at Maldon, originally intended to sustain the declining harbour against competition from elsewhere, to be dropped.
+The ECR allowed planned improvements to the river Blackwater at Maldon, originally intended to sustain the declining harbour against competition from elsewhere, to be dropped.
 The authorised line was to cross the ECR main line a little to the east of Witham, but the ECR saw the impracticality of that, as it did not facilitate connection with the main line trains.
 Accordingly, the ECR altered the proposed route to make it two branch lines joining into Witham station by west-facing connections.
 The construction was designed as cheaply as possible, using timber for many underbridges and with lightly engineered station accommodation.
 An exception was the station building at Maldon, which was built in an unnecessarily extravagant style.
-David Waddington was seeking re-election to the Maldon parliamentary constituency and was Chairman of the company.
-Paye suggests that he appears to have enhanced the specification of the building in order to encourage employment locally, but Gairns provides a more prosaic reason, that of appealing to civic pride among the middle classes.
+David Waddington was seeking re-election to the Maldon parliamentary constituency and was chairman of the company.
+It was suggested that he appears to have enhanced the specification of the building in order to encourage employment locally, but a more prosaic reason was that of appealing to civic pride among the middle classes.